raykrishardi/genai-invoice-processor/README.md

     conda activate venv
     ```

-4. Upgrade pip
+4. Install `apache-arrow` to resolve issue with `pyarrow`
     ```bash
-    python3 -m pip install -–upgrade pip
-    ```

-5. Install `apache-arrow` to resolve issue with `pyarrow`
-    ```bash
     # MacOS
     brew install apache-arrow

+    # Other OS, please refer to https://arrow.apache.org/install/
     ```

-6. Install the necessary Python packages:
+5. Install the necessary Python packages:
     ```bash
     pip3 install cmake
     pip3 install -r requirements.txt
     ```

-7. Update the `region` in the config.yaml file to the same region set for your AWS CLI where Bedrock and Anthropic Claude 3 Sonnet model is available.
+6. Update the `region` in the config.yaml file to the same region set for your AWS CLI where Bedrock and Anthropic Claude 3 Sonnet model is available.

 ## Create a S3 bucket to store the invoices via console or AWS CLI